MicroGridsPy/MicroGridsPy/docs/user-guide/planning-modes.md

 **Multi-year** represents an explicit horizon $y = 1,\dots,H$ with year- and scenario-dependent inputs.
-It supports **capacity expansion** across predefined investment steps (with non-decreasing installed capacity), technology-specific WACC-based annuities, a social discount rate, replacement cycles, and salvage value for long-lived assets.
+It supports **capacity expansion** across predefined investment steps (with non-decreasing installed capacity), technology-specific WACC-based annuities, a social discount rate, and cohort-based annuity persistence (implicit like-for-like replacement) over the modelled horizon.

 ## Selecting a mode in code